-- 1. Reviewed as part of the annual Employee Appraisal process.
-The Council's treasury advisers also provide training on treasury issues to staff when required. - 2.
-Flintshire County Council is a member of the CIPFA Treasury Management Network.
-Treasury officers receive weekly updates from the Network and attend seminars organised by the Network, as required.
+1. Reviewed as part of the annual employee appraisal process.
+The Council's treasury advisers also provide training on treasury issues to staff when required.

 10.2 Records of training received by Treasury staff

 All training is recorded on a departmental database.